magicbell/magicbell-js/packages/magicbell/README.md

 }
 ```

-**forEach** - similiar to the iterator, but in a callback style fashion.
+**forEach** - similar to the iterator, but in a callback style fashion.
 Return `false` when you wish to step out of the iteration / auto fetching.

 ```js
 await magicbell.notifications.list().forEach((notification) => {